-Section 1.2 What is the most you will pay for Medicare Part A and Part B covered medical services?
+Section 1.3 What is the most you will pay for Medicare Part A and Part B covered medical services?

+Under our plan, there are two different limits on what you have to pay out-of-pocket for covered medical services:
-Because you are enrolled in a Medicare Advantage Plan, there is a limit on the total amount you have to pay out-of-pocket each year for in-network medical services that are covered under Medicare Part A and Part B. This limit is called the maximum out-of-pocket amount (MOOP) for medical services.
-For calendar year 2023 this amount is \$3,300.

-The amounts you pay for copayments and coinsurance for in-network covered services count toward this maximum out-of-pocket amount.
-The amounts you pay for any late enrollment penalty and your Part D prescription drugs do not count toward your maximum out-of-pocket amount.
-In addition, amounts you pay for some services do not count toward your maximum out-of-pocket amount.
-These services are marked with an asterisk in the Medical Benefits Chart.
-If you reach the maximum out-of-pocket amount of \$3,300, you will not have to pay any out-of-pocket costs for the rest of the year for in-network covered Part A and Part B services.
-However, you must continue to pay the Medicare Part B premium (unless your Part B premium is paid for you by Medicaid or another third party).
+- Your in-network maximum out-of-pocket amount is \$7,550.
+This is the most you pay during the calendar year for covered Medicare Part A and Part B services received from network providers.
+The amounts you pay for deductibles, copayments, and coinsurance for covered services from network providers count toward this in-network maximum out-of-pocket amount.
+(The amounts you pay for plan premiums, Part D prescription drugs and services from out-of-network providers do not count toward your in-network maximum out-of-pocket amount.
+These services are marked with an asterisk in the Medical Benefits Chart.)
+If you have paid \$7,550 for covered Part A and Part B services from network providers, you will not have any out-of-pocket costs for the rest of the year when you see our network providers.
+However, you must continue to pay your plan premium and the Medicare Part B premium (unless your Part B premium is paid for you by Medicaid or another third party). - Your combined maximum out-of-pocket amount is \$10,000.
+This is the most you pay during the calendar year for covered Medicare Part A and Part B services received from both in-network and out-of-network providers.
+The amounts you pay for deductibles, copayments and coinsurance for covered services count toward this combined maximum out-of-pocket amount.
+(The amounts you pay for your plan premiums and your Part D prescription drugs, do not count toward your combined maximum out-of-pocket amount.
+In addition, amounts you pay for some services do not count toward your combined maximum out-of-pocket amount.
+These services are marked with an asterisk in the Medical Benefits Chart.)
+If you have paid \$10,000 for covered services, you will have 100% coverage and will not have any out-of-pocket costs for the rest of the year for covered Part A and Part B services.
+However, you must continue to pay your plan premium and the Medicare Part B premium (unless your Part B premium is paid for you by Medicaid or another third party).

-Section 1.3 Our plan does not allow providers to "balance bill" you
+Section 1.4 Our plan does not allow providers to "balance bill" you

-As a member of CareOne Plus (HMO), an important protection for you is that you only have to pay your cost-sharing amount when you get services covered by our plan.
-Providers may not add additional, separate charges, called
+As a member of Humana Value Plus H5525-041 (PPO), an important protection for you is that you only have to pay your cost-sharing amount when you get services covered by our plan.
+Providers may not add additional separate charges, called "balance billing."

-"balance billing."
 This protection applies even if we pay the provider less than the provider charges for a service and even if there is a dispute and we don't pay certain provider charges.